Malfunctioning ride at National Cherry Festival was last inspected by state in 2019 - News Break

 According to Michigan's Carnival Amusement Safety Act of 1966 , all rides must be inspected annually.

-Because there was no operating season in 2020, and therefore no opportunities for inspections, the "Magic Carpet Ride" was last inspected in 2019.
+Because there was no operating season in 2020, and therefor no opportunities for inspections, the "Magic Carpet Ride" was last inspected in 2019.
 At the time the ride was found to operate satisfactorily.

 LARA will have inspectors on sight at the Ionia County Free Fair in the days leading up to their opening, inspecting any of the rides on sight that haven't yet had an annual inspection.